 - It is changing the structure of employment, leading to the automation of "routine" tasks and to the creation of new and different types of jobs.

 - It is leading to the need for more skilled ICT professionals in all sectors of the economy.
-It is estimated that there will be 500,000 unfilled vacancies for ICT professionals by 2020.
+There are already hundreds of thousands of unfilled vacancies for ICT professionals in Europe.